Antoine Cason

-Antoine Brandon Cason (born July 9, 1986) is a former American football cornerback.
-He played college football at Arizona where he was recognized as a consensus All-American and won the Jim Thorpe Award.
-He was drafted by the San Diego Chargers in the first round of the 2008 NFL Draft.
+Antoine Brandon Cason (born July 9, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Arizona Wildcats where he was recognized as a consensus All-American and won the Jim Thorpe Award.
+He was selected by the San Diego Chargers in the first round of the 2008 NFL draft.
 Cason also played for Arizona Cardinals, Carolina Panthers, and Baltimore Ravens.

-Early years
+Early life

-Cason was born in Long Beach, California, to Deborah and Wendell Cason.
+Cason was born and raised in Long Beach, California, to Deborah and Wendell Cason.
 His father Wendell played football for the University of Oregon and the NFL's Atlanta Falcons.
 His brother Dione competed in track at Washington State University.
-He is also a cousin of Ken-Yon Rambo of the CFL's Calgary Stampeders, and Aveion Cason, formerly of the NFL's Detroit Lions.

 He got his start playing in a local football league for the Carson-Gardena Colts, where he stood out as one of the team's top players.
 Cason started his high school career at Long Beach Polytechnic High School, then transferred to Los Alamitos High School in Los Alamitos, California after his freshman year.
 At Los Al, he played defensive back for the school's football team and ran track.
-During his high school years, Antoine earned several honors for his performance on the football field.

 Considered a three-star recruit by Rivals.com, Cason was listed as the No. 37 cornerback prospect in the nation in 2004.
 He chose Arizona over offers from Oregon State and Washington.